High order symplectic partitioned Lie group methods: Order analysis

 \subsection{Order of VRKMK integrators}

-The methods described in \Fref{sec:varRKMK} are fully described by the Butcher coefficients $a_{ij}$ and $b_i$, and the cut-off parameter $r$.
-The cut-off parameter $r$ limits the order of the RKMK method \fref{eq:RKMKint} on $G$.
+The VRKMK methods described in \Fref{sec:varRKMK} are fully described by the Butcher coefficients~$a_{ij}$ and $b_i$, and the cut-off parameter $r$.
+The cut-off parameter $r$ limits the order of the RKMK method \Fref{eq:RKMKint} on $G$.
 The order of the RKMK method is the minimum of the order of the RK method based on the same coefficients and $r+2$. \cite[Section IV.8.2]{hairer06}

-As explained above, the order of the VRKMK method is bounded from above by the order of the variational RK method based on the same Butcher coefficients, and by the order of the RKMK method.
-Since the order conditions for RK methods for a particular order form a subset of the order conditions for the variational RK method, this means that we can a priori say that the order of the VRKMK method is bounded from above by the order of the variational RK method and $r+2$.
-The following theorem states that the order of the VRKMK method is in fact the minimum of these two bounds.
+As explained above, the order of the VRKMK method is bounded from above by the order of the SPRK method based on the same Butcher coefficients, and by the order of the RKMK method.
+Since the order conditions for RK methods for a particular order form a subset of the order conditions for the SPRK method, we can a priori say that the order of the VRKMK method is bounded from above by the order of the SPRK method and $r+2$. \Fref{thm:orderRKMK} states that in the case of a regular Lagrangian, the order of the VRKMK method is in fact the minimum of these two bounds.
+The proof of this theorem relies on the following lemma. \begin{lemma} Assume that the continuous Lagrangian is regular, and that the SPRK method based on the coefficients $a_{ij}$ and $b_i$ is of order $d$.
+Then the discrete Lagrangian of the SPRK method \Fref{eq:RKaction} is also of order $d$. \end{lemma} \begin{proof} Let $H(q,p)$ be a regular Hamiltonian, $L(q,\dot{q})=\langle p,\dot{q} \rangle -H(q,p)$ the corresponding Lagrangian, and $\bigl(q(t), p(t)\bigr)$ an exact solution to the Hamiltonian system.
+The resulting integrator is order $d$ accurate if and only if the original coefficients $b_i$ and $a_{ij}$ together with $\hat{b}_i=b_i$ and $\hat{a}_{ij}=b_j-b_j a_{ji}/b_i$ fulfil the order conditions up to order $d$ for a partitioned Runge--Kutta method.
+We will apply the partitioned Runge--Kutta method to the system

+where the $(q,S)$-component is integrated using the coefficients $b_i$, $a_{ij}$, and the $p$-component is integrated using the coefficients $\hat{b}_i$, $\hat{a}_{ij}$.\footnote{Since $\hat{b}_i=b_i$ and the right hand side is independent of $S$, we could instead have grouped $S$ with $p$ without any change.} These are simply the Hamiltonian equations augmented with the differential equation for the action integral $S$.